Kitware/delayed_image/README.rst

-Consider the case where we have multiple images on disk in different resolutions, but they correspond to the same scene (e.g. a satellite image may have RGB bands at 10 meter resolution and an infared band at 30 meter resolution), and we want to sample corresponding regions in each image.
+Consider the case where we have multiple images on disk in different resolutions, but they correspond to the same scene (e.g. a satellite image may have RGB bands at 10 meter resolution and an infrared band at 30 meter resolution), and we want to sample corresponding regions in each image.
 Typically a developer may opt to simply rescale everything to the same resolution, so everything corresponds and then just crop out the region.
 This